 - Ensures medications/prescriptions are checked by a pharmacist before distribution

 - Follows aseptic technique and infection control in the preparation of sterile products

 - Completes annual re-certification and scores at least 90% on the aseptic technique/infection control skills and written exam as documented by a qualified observer

 - Assigns dilution and expiration dating labels to medications according to department standards

-- Maintains adequate stock of medications and supplies.
-Follows procedures established for stock replacement.
-Follows non-formulary procedures
+- Maintains adequate stock of medications/supplies and follows procedures established for stock replacement

 - Ensures counseling refusals are properly documented